XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 **Full code for this step:** [`3_account.js`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/js/3_account.js).

-Now that we have a  permanent connection to the XRPL and some code to bring the delivered data to life on our screen, it's time to add some "wallet" functionality by managing am individual account.
+Now that we have a permanent connection to the XRPL and some code to bring the delivered data to life on our screen, it's time to add some "wallet" functionality by managing an individual account.

 For this step, we will momentarily hardcode the address of the account, and save the complexities of key handling for later.
-The application, after finishing this step should look like this:
+After finishing this step the application should look like this:

 ![Screenshot: Step 3, show account information](img/javascript-wallet-3.png)